Alloy Artifacts

 Fig. 69.
 Barcalo "Barcaloy" 3/4 Combination Wrench, with Inset for Back Side Detail, ca. 1945 to Early 1950s.

-Fig. 69 shows a Barcalo 3/4 combination wrench with raised panels, stamped with the size and "-Barcalo-Buffalo-USA-".
+Fig. 69 shows a Barcalo 3/4 combination wrench with raised panels, stamped with the size and "-Barcalo-Buffalo-USA-" on the front, with "-Forged-Barcaloy-Steel-" using a script for "Barcaloy" on the back.

 The overall length is 9.4 inches.
 The finish is a heavy plating with a yellowish tint, probably nickel or nickel and chrome.